-Loop brushes or soft bristle brushes are best for your hair, as they don’t pull on your natural hair.
+- Loop brushes or soft bristle brushes are best for your hair, as they don’t pull on your natural hair.
 Avoid hard plastic brushes.
 Always brush hair before bed and first thing in the morning.
 Frequent brushing during the day will limit tangling.
 Ask us about our preferred brushes specifically designed for use with extensions.
 We suggest you brush about 5 times a day.

-Lather shampoo at scalp and gently work your way to the ends.
+- Lather shampoo at scalp and gently work your way to the ends.
 The fewer times you wash, the longer the hair will last.
 Ideally 1-2 times a week to wash.
 Try to avoid conditioner on the bond area as it can weaken the bond overtime.
-Be sure to use a sulfate free shampoo and avoid the overuse of purple shampoo touching the bonds, as it could break the bonds down as well.
+Be sure to use a sulfate-free shampoo and avoid the overuse of purple shampoo touching the bonds, as it could break the bonds down as well.
 Ask your stylist to direct you to the home care products best for your hair.
 We suggest the Luminous Colour collection from Maria Nila or the NeuMoisture products from Neuma.

-Treat extensions regularly with Argan oil treatment for your ends or for smoothing your mid-shaft to ends, just like you would your hair but avoid the bonds.
-Your hair extensions need hydration, we suggest the True Soft collection all from Maria Nila or Argan Oil from Neuma.
+- Treat extensions regularly with Argan oil treatment for your ends or for smoothing your mid-shaft to ends, just like you would your hair but avoid the bonds.
+Your hair extensions need hydration, we suggest the True Soft from Maria Nila or Argan Oil from Neuma.

-Avoid oil based products on the bonds.
+- Avoid oil based products on the bonds.
 You can use hair spray, dry shampoo and leave in conditioner.
 We love the Instant Fix and Blowout Mist from Neuma for all your styling needs.

-Extensions should be tied back when sleeping to prevent unnecessary pulling and tugging.
+- Extensions should be tied back and braided when sleeping to prevent unnecessary pulling and tugging.

 - It is critical for you to attend your maintenance appointments.
 Going without can cause tangling and damage to your hair.